ahmedseragcodes/web-sprint-challenge-applied-javascript/README.md

 1. What is the DOM?

+Document Object Model is a node-tree representation of our HTML allowing us to directly manipulate markup via JS DOM properties and methods

 2. What is an event?

+An action taken by a user on a website, like a click, doubleclick, mouseover, select

 3. What is an event listener?

+An event listener is a method that allows us to "listen" for an event and pass a callback when that event is triggered.

 4. Why would we convert a NodeList into an Array?

+So we can used advanced array methods that aren't compatible with just plain node lists.

 5. What is a component?

+A component is a function that allows us to make sections of a website standalone and the content of those sections easily replaceable

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.